The New Zealand Eating Behaviour Questionnaire Platform

 Place the slider at the point on the line you agree most with.

-When I see a real delicacy, I often get so hungry that I have to eat right away.
+I often get so hungry that I must eat it right away.

 NOT AT ALL Undecided Absolutely TRUE